psolymos/moosecounter/README.md

 switch_response("total")
 ```

-Ddefine surveyed units and take a subset as needed
+Define surveyed units and take a subset as needed
 (this also sets total cows value):

 ```R